-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility a material misstatement of the Agency's financial statements will not be prevented or detected and corrected on a timely basis.
-We consider the deficiencies in internal control described in Part II of the accompanying Schedule of Findings and Ouestioned Costs as items II-A-21 and II-B-21 to be material weaknesses.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the Agency's financial statements will not be prevented, or detected and corrected, on a timely basis.
+We consider the deficiencies described in Part II of the accompanying Schedule of Findings and Questioned Costs as items 2022-001 and 2022-002 to be material weaknesses.
+(Use this for Note 4 only)

-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control which is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in Part II of the accompanying Schedule of Findings and Questioned Costs as items II-C-21 and II-D-21 to be significant deficiencies.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We consider the deficiencies described in Part II of the accompanying Schedule of Findings and Questioned Costs as items 2022-003 and 2022-004 to be significant deficiencies.
+(Use this for Note 4 only)

-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether Sample Area Education Agency's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, non-compliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of non-compliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether Sample Area Education Agency's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters which are required to be reported under Government Auditing Standards.
 However, we noted certain immaterial instances of non-compliance or other matters which are described in Part IV of the accompanying Schedule of Findings and Questioned Costs.

-Comments involving statutory and other legal matters about Sample Area Education Agency's operations for the year ended June 30, 2021 are based exclusively on knowledge obtained from procedures performed during our audit of the financial statements of Sample Area Education Agency.
+Comments involving statutory and other legal matters about the Agency's operations for the year ended June 30, 2022 are based exclusively on knowledge obtained from procedures performed during our audit of the financial statements of the Agency.
 Since our audit was based on tests and samples, not all transactions that might have had an impact on the comments were necessarily audited.
 The comments involving statutory and other legal matters are not intended to constitute legal interpretations of those statutes.

-Sample Area Education Agency's Responses to the Findings
+Sample Area Education Agency's Responses to Findings

-Sample Area Education Agency's responses to the findings identified in our audit are described in the accompanying Schedule of Findings and Questioned Costs.
-Sample Area Education Agency's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Sample Area Education Agency's responses to the findings identified in our audit and described in the accompanying Schedule of Findings and Questioned Costs.
+Sample Area Education Agency's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.